Last updated 14 September 2020

 - United Nations Framework Convention on Climate Change.

 With rare exceptions, international bodies such as the United Nations do not have power to control activities in Australia other than through agreement and implementation by the Australian Government.
-For example, the World Heritage Committee recently strongly criticised rapid development adjacent to the Great Barrier Reef but control of this remains in the hands of the Australian and Queensland governments.

 The main Commonwealth environmental legislation is the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
 It regulates, amongst other things, actions that may impact on matters of national environmental significance such as World Heritage areas, international (Ramsar) wetlands and threatened species.